Can Large Language Models Identify Authorship?: Authorship Attribution (RQ2)

 \section{Authorship Attribution (RQ2)}

 In this section, we present a comprehensive analysis of experiments conducted to evaluate the efficacy of our proposed models on the zero-shot authorship attribution task.
 We selected the Blog and Enron email datasets to ensure a robust assessment across different domains and genres.
-Figure \ref{fig:prompt_aa} shows the prompts of this task, we utilize four prompt similar to the authorship verification task, with LIP being the most effective due to its linguistic guidance effect.
+Figure \ref{fig:prompt_aa} in Appendix \ref{sec:appendix-prompt} shows the prompts of this task, we utilize four prompt similar to the authorship verification task, with LIP being the most effective due to its linguistic guidance effect.
 The experiments were structured to compare the performance of LLMs not only against each other but also against established benchmarks in the field, such as TF-IDF and BERT-based models.

 Authorship attribution, the task of determining the most likely author of a given text from a set of candidates, is commonly formulated as a multi-class, single-label text classification problem.
-Tables \ref{table:exp-blog} and \ref{table:exp-email} provide a overview of the performance of various models: Term Frequency - Inverse Document Frequency (TF-IDF), pre-trained language models like BERT (\texttt{bert-base-uncased}) \cite{devlin2018bert}, RoBERTa (\texttt{roberta-base}) \cite{liu2019roberta}, DeBERTa (\texttt{deberta-base}) \cite{he2020deberta}, and ELECTRA (\texttt{electra-base-discriminator}) \cite{clark2020electra}, alongside LLMs represented by \texttt{GPT-3.5 Turbo (1106-preview)} and \texttt{GPT-4 Turbo (1106-preview)}.
+Tables \ref{table:exp-blog} and \ref{table:exp-email} provide a overview of the performance of various models.
 These models were evaluated across two different datasets (Blog and Email) with varying numbers of candidate authors (10 and 20).

 Weighted F1, micro F1, and macro F1 are used as evaluation metrics.
 Weighted F1 gives an average F1 score weighted by class size.
 Micro F1 calculates the overall average F1 score, combining all classes, and is sensitive to class imbalance.
 Macro F1 computes the unweighted average of F1 scores across classes, treating each class equally, ideal for assessing minority class performance.